willthefirst/wordsoftheweb/README.md

 ## Todo
 - Launch the bwebsite
-    - Load page at the bottom
-    - loosen the hold against IPs a little, let a little bit more through
+    - Loosen the hold against IPs a little, let a little bit more through
-    - Get some basic analytics going

 ### Security
 - Extra layer of security (clientside, so hackable)